South Mountain News | Phoenix Arizona Local News

 Commute Times Getting Longer for Area Residents

-With several road projects underway, officials warn traffic may get worse before it improves.
 For Laveen commuters, that quick drive into Phoenix for work or pleasure has skidded into frequent frustrations during stop-and-go trips that take nearly twice as long as they did a year ago.
-Residents...
+Residents who work outside Laveen used to travel the 12 miles or so to Central Phoenix in about half hour;...
 [Read More ... ]

 Area and Local